 We just had to start laughing as we tried to brainstorm a way out of our predicament!
 What a life experience we had!

 You know what though?
 These are the types of experiences that make amazing stories and stick in your memory.
 So my advice to you is to try to work towards finding the positive in each situation you are in.

 For instance, we found out that a simple bike tire pump and a lot of arm power can fill a spare tire!

 Many people will disagree with me here and that’s okay.
 However, I have many good reasons for this tip.

-We drive a minivan separate than our motorhome.
-One reason was simply because the Class C-RV that we purchased cannot safely tow the weight of our minivan and we didn't want to buy a different vehicle.
+We drive a minivan separate then our motorhome.
+One reason was simply because the Class C-RV that we purchased cannot safely tow the weight of our minivan and we didn’t want to buy a different vehicle.

 Well, it worked out great for us this way because then the kids are all buckled safely in their car seats in the van while my husband drives the motorhome.

 We have tried our best to be sure that everything is secure in the RV before we travel.
 Yet there have been a few times that things start flying around, and those are the times that I’m grateful we do not have our kids riding as passengers at our kitchen table in the Motorhome.

 Most recently a piece of debris from a construction site flew up and shattered the side window over my daughter’s bunk bed!!
 Luckily, my husband has not been hit by any flying object while driving!
 These are all instances in that I am grateful that my children are strapped in the van instead of the RV.

 Try to purchase an RV with this in mind.
 If your children need a little ‘alone’ time on a rainy day, where can they go?
 Do they have a bunk bed, bunk room, or a corner of the RV that they can just be by themselves?